needle-mirror/com.unity.netcode/Documentation~/testing/network-profiler.md

 The **Overhead** item in the tree view represents the metadata that Netcode for Entities requires to manage and synchronize the snapshot data.
 This data isn't part of any user-defined component but is used internally to identify and synchronize ghosts.

 Overhead is displayed at two levels: a global overhead for the entire tick, and a per-ghost type overhead.
 While this display can be toggled in the Profiler settings, the overhead is a fundamental and unavoidable part of the snapshot's data size.
-You can reduce this overhead by having fewer, bigger ghosts.
+Refer to the [overhead section](#per-ghost-overhead) for more information.

 ### Prediction and Interpolation tab